Gasoline from solar and wind power: Zero-carbon doesn't assure clean or efficient

-The California startup Prometheus Fuels is one of many efforts aiming to scale up a process that can sound remarkably simple: “We remove CO2 from the air and turn it into gasoline.”
+Prometheus Fuels is a California startup aiming to scale up a process that can sound remarkably simple that several have tried before: “We remove CO2 from the air and turn it into gasoline.”

-The process, which has in recent years seemed alternately like a Holy Grail or a red herring for the oil and gas industry, has already been achieved.
+The process, which recently has been either a holy grail or a red herring for the oil and gas industry, isn't new.
 But it’s been waylaid from practicality by its high cost, high energy input, and difficulties in scaling up.

 For one, that electrochemical process isn’t as straightforward as it sounds.
-As reported by Science last month, it starts with carbon dioxide from the air, and water, to form carbonic acid—the compound that is acidifying our oceans.
+As reported by Science last month, it starts with carbon dioxide from air and water to form carbonic acid—the compound that is acidifying our oceans.
 It’s then converted to carbon monoxide and hydroxide, over a copper surface, with the application of electricity, and the carbon monoxide reacts with water on the copper to make ethanol.
 A catalyst helps produce larger fuel molecules.

 Taking out the distillation

 Others have gotten this far.
-Those hydrocarbons are produced in water, and so far extracting them out of the water—so that they can be used as fuel—has been a costly and energy intensive distillation process.
-The new project uses materials originally intended for water desalination and treatment, including a “proprietary carbon nanotube membrane sieve” that claims to be able to extract hydrocarbons better than before while letting the water through—leaving the alcohol (fuel).
+Those hydrocarbons are produced in water, and so far extracting them—so that they can be used as fuel—has been a costly and energy intensive distillation process.
+The new project uses materials originally intended for water desalination and treatment, including a “proprietary carbon nanotube membrane sieve” that claims to extract hydrocarbons better while letting the water through and leaving the alcohol (fuel).

 Canada’s Carbon Engineering is probably the company that’s come the closest so far to a production product.
 And Audi has been involved in the production of renewable diesel at a plant in Dresden run by the energy and fuels company Sunfire.
-Audi’s involvement was introduced in 2015 with a synthetic diesel project, that resulted in a substance called “blue crude.”
+Audi’s involvement began in 2015 with a synthetic diesel project that resulted in a substance called “blue crude.”
 Made up of long-chain hydrocarbons, it could then be refined and be mixed with conventional diesel.

 Prometheus carbon-neutral fuel